 Fact: Actually, hearing aids today not only come in an array of sizes and styles but also with several levels of technology and many affordable options.
 The level of hearing aid technology you will want will depend first upon recommendations from your hearing examination but also your lifestyle needs.
-Many patients who have only moderate hearing losses may opt for a more sophisticated hearing aid because they need performance in large group meetings or in social settings.
-On the contrary, some individuals with significant losses opt for a hearing aid that gives them performance in only a few environments of concern such as in church, hearing on the phone and in listening to television.
+Many patients who have only moderate hearing losses may opt for a more sophisticated hearing aid because they need performance for large group meetings or in social settings.
+On the contrary, some individuals with significant losses opt for a hearing aid that gives them performance in only a few environments of concern such as in church, hearing on the phone and listening to television.
 We are glad to review our pricing ranges and payment plan options to ensure you get a hearing aid, if needed, which satisfies both your budgetary and lifestyle needs.

 We hope that if you or a loved one struggle with a hearing loss, early consideration can be given to evaluating hearing aid options.
 With affordable and reliable technology available, no one should have to go a day without better hearing.
 Interested to learn more or schedule a free hearing examination?
 Simply request an appointment by entering your information on our Contact Us page and we will be in touch to help you get started.
-Or Give us a call 907-644-6004 and we can set up a free hearing test with you.
+Or give us a call 907-644-6004 and we can set up a free hearing test with you.